freed2003/freed2003.github.io/_posts/2023-10-3-twinprime.md

 layout: post
 title: Buckeye 2023 Twin Prime
 date: 2023-10-03 15:09:00
-description: Twin primes are insecure
+description: "You know what's not one of a kind?
+A twin!"
 tags: crypto
 categories: ctf-writeups
-featured: true
+featured: false
 ---

 We are presented with the following code.